-Martha, dear, the only reason this works is because you can't rub a lime on your forehead without getting lime juice in your eye, and then the problem isn't the headache anymore, it is because you are now blind.
+Martha, dear, the only reason this works is because you can't rub a lime on your forehead without getting lime juice in your eye, and then the problem isn't the headache anymore.
+Now you are blind.

-Martha's way #16: If you have a problem opening jars: Try using latex dishwashing gloves.
+Martha's way #12: If you have a problem opening jars, try using latex dish-washing gloves.
 They give a non slip grip that makes opening jars easy.

 My way: Go ask the very cute neighbor to do it.

 Martha's way #13: Potatoes will take food stains off your fingers.
 Just slice and rub raw potato on the stains and rinse with water.